How can one partner test positive and one test negative?

 Mostly this is explained by luck and the role of other risk factors.
 Over time, most people will catch HIV if they continue to be at risk.

-Even though the negative partner has been exposed and not infected, they can still catch HIV in the future.
+Even though you have been exposed and not infected, you can still catch HIV in the future.

-Now you both know your HIV status you can still stay together and have sex safely.
+Now you know your partners HIV status you can still stay together and have sex safely.

 You can also stay safe and prevent infection by using condoms when having sex and not sharing needles or blood products with your partner.